sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 #### `reserved-recipient` ⭐️

-The reserved amount combines tokens that have been streamed but not withdrawn yet (similar to `withdrawable-recipient`) with tokens that haven't been streamed (still locked yet accessible in the future).
+The reserved amount combines tokens that have been streamed but not withdrawn yet (similar to `withdrawable-recipient`) with tokens that haven't been streamed (which will become available in the future).
 Can be computed as `reserved = withdrawable + unstreamed === deposited - withdrawn`.
 Canceled streams will only count the final withdrawable amount, if any.